home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 - `is_state` compares an entity's state with a specified state or list of states and returns `True` or `False`. `is_state('device_tracker.paulus', 'home')` will test if the given entity is the specified state. `is_state('device_tracker.paulus', ['home', 'work'])` will test if the given entity is any of the states in the list.
 - `state_attr('device_tracker.paulus', 'battery')` will return the value of the attribute or None if it doesn't exist.
 - `is_state_attr('device_tracker.paulus', 'battery', 40)` will test if the given entity attribute is the specified state (in this case, a numeric value).
 Note that the attribute can be `None` and you want to check if it is `None`, you need to use `state_attr('sensor.my_sensor', 'attr') is none` or `state_attr('sensor.my_sensor', 'attr') == None` (note the difference in the capitalization of none in both versions).
-- `has_value('sensor.my_sensor')` will test if the given entity exist and is not unknown or unavailable.
-A list of entities can be provided instead of a string.
-If a list is provided then the test will return false if any entity in the list does not exist, is unknown or is unavailable.
+- `has_value('sensor.my_sensor')` will test if the given entity is not unknown or unavailable.
 Can be used as a filter or a test.

 <div class='note warning'>